GPS Visualizer

 You can choose to have tickmarks placed along your tracks at a given interval, to mark your progress.
 You would usually a distance here; e.g., "10 mi" or "1 km".
 (If you don't supply a unit, it will be assumed that you mean kilometers.)
 However, you can also supply a time interval, if your file contains time information in a supported format: enter "s" as the unit for seconds elapsed from the start, or "min" as the unit to see the actual time printed on the map.

 Please note that the distance traveled is only an approximation, and it will very likely be a larger number than your GPS receiver tells you, because every point is used in the calculations.
-You can try skipping points (see the Skip factor option) to smooth it out a little.

 [top]